epicfilemcnulty/hapgent/README.md

 ```

 If *hapgent* fails to read or parse the state file during the initial startup,
-or upon receiving a HUP signal, it resets its state to the default value `{"status":"MAINT"}`.
+or upon receiving a HUP signal, it resets its state to the default value `{"status":"FAIL"}`.
 Previous state value is **discarded**.

 ## Usage